zhguokai/askbot-devel/askbot/doc/source/optional-modules.rst

 Wordpress Integration
 =====================

 To enable authentication for self hosted wordpress sites(wordpress.com blogs will work with openid login).
-To enable it follow the following steps:
+To enable it follow these steps:

 * Check if you have the package `"python_wordpress_xmlrpc <http://pypi.python.org/pypi/python-wordpress-xmlrpc/1.4>`_ from pypi.
 * Go to your wordpress blog admin panel and serch for: Settings->Writing->Remote Publishing then check the box for XML-RPC.